-During Phase 2 (the ST segment), the normal cells are more positively-charged internally than the ischemic cells (Figure 1 above where the solid line is above the dotted line) and thus have a negative external charge.
-On the other hand, the ischemic cells are unable to depolarize as completely as the normal cells, so their internal charge is negative relative to the normal myocardium and the external charge is positive.
-Since current travels from “negative” to “positive” or “negative to less negative,” an injury current appears that runs from the normal tissue to the ischemic tissue during systole.
+During Phase 2 (the ST segment), the normal cells are able to depolarize more thoroughly than the ischemic cells so an injury current appears that runs from the normal tissue to the ischemic tissue during systole.
 Because Phase 2 is represented on the ECG tracing as the ST segment, whether the ST segment is elevated or depressed depends on the location and thickness (or depth) of the ischemic area.

 Just picture this in your mind: there is an area of subendocardial ischemia.
 What will the positive electrode overlying this area see?
-Remember: during systole the normal myocardium is more positive internally and more negative externally than the ischemic myocardium and current will flow from negative to positive (or “less negative”).
+Remember: during systole the normal myocardium is more depolarized than the ischemic myocardium and current will flow from more depolarized to less depolarized.
 So, the systolic current of injury will run from the normal tissue to the ischemic tissue.
 In our particular example, the ischemic tissue is subendocardium and the normal tissue is subepicardium.
-Therefore, the positive electrode overlying the area will see a current during Phase 2 (the ST segment) traveling away from the body surface (epicardium to endocardium) and will therefore register ST depression.
+Therefore, the positive electrode overlying the area will see a current during Phase 2 (ST segment) traveling away from the body surface (epicardium to endocardium).

-But what happens when the ischemia is ransmural?
-Again, the current will travel from negative to positive (or less negative).
-Since – during systole – the normal tissue is more positively-charged internally and negatively-charged on the exterior surface than the ischemic tissue, the current will travel from normal myocardium (with the negative external charge) to ischemic myocardium (with a positive external charge).
+But what happens when the ischemia is transmural?
+Again, the current will travel from more depolarized tissue to less depolarized tissue.
+Since – during systole – the normal tissue is more depolarized, the current will travel from normal to ischemic myocardium.
 The resultant vector will be outward and the ECG will record ST elevation.

 Diastolic Current of Injury